DonMMK/Embedded-Systems-EGH456/PracticalQs/Lab05/README.md

 task waits
 for?
 Answer: They are data structures that you can pass around your system, that indicate something has happened or some state has changed in for system Like a button press or character received at a serial port.
 The reader task is waiting for Event00 AND Event01 or Event02.
+An event is a form of system interrupt.
+In this example the reader pends on the event_id_02 OR (event_id_00 AND event_id_01).
+- event 02 is posted by the mailbox everytime the writer task posts a message to the mailbox

 Question: What is “implicit” or “explicit” posting of events in the context of this